rigetti/pyquil/docs/source/compiler.rst

 Preserved regions
 ~~~~~~~~~~~~~~~~~

-It can be circumvented in user-specified regions.
+The compiler can be circumvented in user-specified regions.
 The start of such a region is denoted by
 ``PRAGMA PRESERVE_BLOCK``, and the end is denoted by ``PRAGMA END_PRESERVE_BLOCK``.
 The Quil
 compiler promises not to modify any instructions contained in such a region.